-The bus cable used must meet the requirements of the project and also comply with the PROFIBUS standard.
+The bus cable used must meet the requirements of the project and also comply with the PRO-FIBUS standard.
 Cable manufacturers offer a wide range of PROFIBUS DP/DP-IS cables which differ in their possible applications and their special features.

 - Properties of PROFIBUS DP/DP-IS cables

 - Electrical properties (line parameters)

-- o Mechanical properties
+- Mechanical properties

-- o Chemical properties
+- Chemical properties

 - Versions of PROFIBUS DP/DP-IS cables

 - Standard cables

-- o Cables with PE sheath
+- Cables with PE sheath

 - Underground cables

 - Trailing cables / festoon cables

-- o Hybrid cables
+- Hybrid cables